The links below correspond to screens in the software.

 These control what fields appear at the top level, and they can make a big difference in the ease of use of the software.

-If you are a financial planner, you probably want to click the box for the Financial Plan.
+If you are a financial planner, you probably want to click the box for the financial planning.

 That will cause fields that are useful in financial planning, such as tax category and tax basis to appear at the top level.

-You get to the “more info” level by clicking the link labeled “more info” next to the asset.
+You get to the "more info" level by clicking the green 3-dots button (Cloud) or the link labeled "more info" (desktop) next to the asset.

 The third line relates to property division.